Intersections of Quadrics, Moment-angle Manifolds and Connected Sums

 The manifold $Z$ admits a $\Z_2^m$ action by changing the signs of the coordinates.
 The quotient is a simple polytope $P$ which can be identified with the intersection of $Z$ and the first orthant of $\R^m$.
 It follows that $Z$ can be reconstructed from this intersection by reflecting it on all the coordinate hyperplanes.

 By a simple change of coordinates $r_i=x_i^2$, this quotient can be identified with the $d$-dimensional convex polytope $P$ given by

-The weak hyperbolicity condition is equivalent to the fact that $P$ is a simple polytope, meaning that each vertex is exactly in $d$ facets of $P$.
+The weak hyperbolicity condition is equivalent to the fact that $P$ is a \textit{simple polytope}, meaning that each vertex is exactly in $d$ facets of $P$.

-The facets of $P$ are its non-empty intersections with the coordinate hyperplanes $\{r_i=0\}$.
+The \textit{facets} of $P$ (i.e., its $(d-1)$-dimensional faces) are the non-empty intersections of $P$ with the coordinate hyperplanes $\{r_i=0\}$.
 It follows that a non-empty $Z$ is connected if, and only if, all these intersections are non-empty, or equivalently, if $P$ has exactly $m$ facets, since otherwise different components of $P$ would lie in different sides of an hyperplane $\{x_i=0\}$.
 In that case $Z=Z_* \times \Z_2^h$ where $Z_*$ is a connected component of $Z$ and $h$ is the number of those coordinate hyperplanes not touching $Z$.